-PCOS affects approximately 5 to 10 percent of the population, and is most prevalent in Hispanics and African Americans.
-Recent studies also suggest that there is a rising rate in women of Asian descent.
+PCOS affects approximately 5 to 10 percent of the population and is most prevalent in Hispanics and African Americans.
+Recent studies also suggest that there is a rising rate of women of Asian descent.

 Some of the most recognizable symptoms of PCOS include absent or irregular menstrual cycles, acne, and excessive body hair growth.
 While many people may consider obesity as a main symptom of the disease, approximately one-third of women with PCOS have normal weight or are underweight.